TURKEYS ARE HERE! SHOP OUR PASTURED TURKEY!

 We answer customer’s emails within 12 hours.

-The farmer will personally call customers if there is an issue with their order.
-He sometimes calls just to say hi and that he appreciates them.
+We'll personally call customers if there is an issue with their order.
+We sometimes calls just to say hi and that we appreciates them.

 And, there is a guarantee on products.
 If you’re not satisfied, let us know.
 The farmer always does right by his customers.